borekl/cvs-logwatcher/README.md

 clock-period` etc.)

 **`hostname`**

-Regular expression that tries to extract hostname as defined in the configuration.
+Regular expression or a list of regular expressions that try to extract hostname as defined in the configuration.
 This is useful when you do not want to rely on hostnames as they appear in syslog (usually taken from DNS).
 The regex must have single capturing group that is taken as containing the hostname.
+First matching regex is used.
 Cisco devices example given below.
 Note how the first pattern group is made non-capturing with (?:...) to not interfere with the actual group we are trying to capture and which must be the first one.

     hostname => '^(?:hostname|switchname)\\s([-a-zA-Z0-9]+)',